Pre-K-6th grade students returning for in-person learning came back on February 16, and students in grades 7-12 returned on February 22.

 It is imperative that you notify the nurse of any medical condition(s) your child may have such as diabetes, asthma, allergies, seizures, vision and hearing problems, a physical or mental disability, etc. This will allow the school staff and school nurse to better serve your child.

 When it is necessary for your child to take medication during school hours, the following requirements must be met:

 Per district policy, parents/guardians must complete and sign the student’s emergency card to complete registration and enrollment.
 Emergency cards for high school students must be returned within a week of receiving them.
 Please make sure you have answered ALL questions, as we do not keep emergency cards from the previous year.
 Please notify the records clerk or nurse of any home, work, or emergency telephone number or address changes immediately so we may update your child's emergency card.

 Arizona State Law ARS ß 15-872 states that children must have documented proof of immunization on file at school.
 It is the responsibility of the parent/guardian to furnish the school with the month and year of each immunization for your child.
 If your child is missing or delinquent in receiving the required immunizations, your child may be excluded from school until the needed immunizations are received and documented proof is presented to the school nurse.

 All students entering PVHS must be up to date on their immunizations before they can be admitted to school.
-The Arizona Department of Health Services website contains current immunization requirements information.
+Visit the Arizona Department of Health Services website to find current immunization requirements information.
 Should you have questions regarding your child’s immunizations, please feel free to contact the school nurse.